SorinAlexB/GSoC24-QuantSI/README.md

 # INCF GSoC'24 - QuantSI
 <img width="100px" src="https://summerofcode.withgoogle.com/assets/media/gsoc-generic-badge.svg" align="right"/>

-[QuantSI](https://github.com/brian-team/QuantSI), formerly known as brian2units, is a package for managing units within the International System of Units (SI) and offers various functionalities with integration support for NumPy and Matplotlib.
-The package can be find on PyPI [here](https://pypi.org/project/QuantSI/).
+[QuantSI](https://github.com/brian-team/QuantSI), formerly brian2's unit package, is a package for managing units within the International System of Units (SI) and offers various functionalities with integration support for NumPy and Matplotlib.
+The package can be find on PyPI https://pypi.org/project/QuantSI

-The project aimed to develop a standalone package based on brian2units, including test setups, comprehensive documentation, and the integration of key features from the current Brian package, as well as additional functionalities from other related packages.
+The project aimed to develop a standalone package based on brian2's unit package, including test setups, comprehensive documentation, and the integration of key features from the current Brian package, as well as additional functionalities from other related packages.

 ## GSoC Contributor